GithubOchoa1/CompanyTrackerapp/Readme.md

-AS A business owner
+AS A company owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I need to be able to view and manage the departments, roles, and employees in my company This should allow me to manage, view, arrange and review my statistics within company level app.

-GIVEN a command-line application that accepts user input WHEN I start the application
+WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 WHEN I choose to view all departments